 Bryan is on faculty at Morgan State University and Washington Adventist University.
 He has been invited as featured lecturer and given masterclasses and workshops at NYU, Princeton, Tulane, Loyola University, Ohio State University, Rutgers, Brigham Young University, University of Texas, University of Arizona, University of Georgia, University of Kentucky, San Francisco State University, Regents University, MD Institute College of Art (MICA), and Towson University.
 He is a recipient of the Yale Alumni Ventures Grant and the UNCF Award for Excellence.

 In addition to his musical activities, Bryan is the former leader of Intertwine Systems, a healthcare and educational software company that he founded.
 At Intertwine, Bryan was featured on the front page of the Baltimore Business Journal as a mobile software entrepreneur to watch.
-As a technologist, Bryan has worked with the State of Maryland in collaboration with the University of Maryland and the Alvin Toffler Institute to develop iPad-based software for cardiologists, and with the Johns Hopkins School of Medicine in conjunction with the government of Trinidad and Tobago to develop new research tools for endocrinologists.
-Bryan is a co-owner and former chief technology advisor to SailTime, the world’s largest fractional sailing company, and currently serves as Chief Technologist at JobJybe, an Austin-based startup focused on business communications.
+As a technologist, Bryan worked with the State of Maryland in collaboration with the University of Maryland and the Alvin Toffler Institute to develop iPad-based software for cardiologists, and with the Johns Hopkins School of Medicine in conjunction with the government of Trinidad and Tobago to develop new research tools for endocrinologists.
+Bryan is a partner and former chief technology advisor to SailTime, the world’s largest fractional sailing company, and currently serves as Chief Technologist at JobJybe, an Austin-based startup focused on business communications.